FelipeRibeir0/portfolio/README.md

 ### 🤝 Contributions

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request with improvements, suggestions, or fixes.

 ---